 The College has sole authority to determine what uses of electronic resources are proper and may prohibit or restrict use deemed inconsistent with this policy or other applicable standards of conduct.
 Activities that would jeopardize the College's tax-exempt status are prohibited.

-Accounts and Access Restrictions
+Safeguards and Restrictions

 User IDs (including, but not limited to, “Emerson Accounts”) and passwords are the primary method used to authenticate users of the College's electronic resources.
 Users may not share passwords with any other person and must protect them from disclosure, and contact the College's IT staff immediately if they suspect their passwords have been compromised.
 Users are responsible for all activity conducted using their Emerson Accounts.
 Users must comply with the password requirements of the account management system.
 No person, including any member of the IT staff, is authorized to request disclosure of a user's password.